k0michi/hipt/README.md

 # Hierarchically Indented Plain Text

-A library to parse plain text with indentation.
+This is a library to parse plain text with indentation like this:

-## Example

 ```
 abc